JonKing93/pfdf/docs/api/raster.rst

             self.set_range(..., fill=True)

         Indicates that pixels outside the bounds should be replaced with the raster's NoData value, instead of being clipped to the appropriate bound.
-Raises a ValueError if the raster does not have a NoData value, although see the next syntax for options to resolve this.
+Raises a ValueError if the raster does not have a NoData value.

-    .. dropdown:: Specify Missing NoData
+    .. dropdown:: Exclusive Bounds

         ::

-            self.set_range(..., fill=True, nodata)
-            self.set_range(..., fill=True, nodata, casting)
+            self.set_range(..., fill=True, exclusive=True)

-        Specifies a NoData value when using the "fill" option for a raster that does not have a NoData value.
-These inputs are ignored when fill=False.
-If fill=True, then they are only available if the raster does not have a NoData value - otherwise, raises an error.
-By default, the nodata value must be safely castable to the raster dtype.
-Use the "casting" input to allow other casting options.
+        Indicates that the bounds represent exclusive bounds.
+In this case, data values exactly equal to a bound are also considered outside of the valid range and set to NoData.
+This option is only available when fill=True.

+    :Inputs:
-    :Inputs: * **min** (*scalar*) -- A lower bound for the raster
+        * **min** (*scalar*) -- A lower bound for the raster
         * **max** (*scalar*) -- An upper bound for the raster
         * **fill** (*bool*) -- If False (default), clips pixels outside the bounds to bounds.
 If True, replaces pixels outside the bounds with the NoData value
-             * **nodata** (*scalar*) -- A NoData value for when fill=True and the raster does not have a NoData value.
-Ignored if fill=False
-             * **casting** (*str*) -- The type of data casting allowed to occur when converting a NoData value to the dtype of the *Raster*.
-Options are "no", "equiv", "safe" (default), "same_kind", and "unsafe".
+        * **exclusive** (*bool*) -- True to consider the min and max data values as outside of the valid data range.
+False (default) to consider the min/max as within the valid data range.
+Only available when fill=True.

 .. _pfdf.raster.Raster.buffer:

-.. py:method:: Raster.buffer(self, distance = None, *, left = None, bottom = None, right = None, top = None, pixels = False, nodata = None, casting = "safe")
+.. py:method:: Raster.buffer(self, distance = None, units = "meters", *, left = None, bottom = None, right = None, top = None)

     Buffers the current raster by a specified minimum distance